On groups of diffeomorphisms of the interval with finitely many fixed points: Introduction

 \begin{defn} A subgroup $\Gamma \leq \mathrm{Diff}_{+}(I)$ is called {\em dynamically 1-transitive} if for all $p\in (0,1)$ and for every non-empty open interval $J\subset (0,1)$ there exists $\gamma \in \Gamma $ such that $\gamma (p)\in J$. \end{defn}

 The notion of dynamical $k$-transitivity is introduced in \cite{A2} where we also make a simple observation that local transitivity implies dynamical 1-transitivity.
-Notice that if the group is dynamically $k$-transitive for an arbitrary $k\geq 1$ then it is dense in $C^0$-metric.
-Dynamical $k$-transitivity for some high values of $k$ (even for $k\geq 2$) is usually very hard, if possible, to achieve, and would be immensely useful (all the results obtained in \cite{A2} are based on just establishing the dynamical 1-transitivity).
+Notice that if the group is dynamically $k$-transitive for an arbitrary $k\geq 1$,then it is dense in the $C^0$-metric.
+As we emphasize in\cite{A2} and \cite{A8}, dynamical $k$-transitivity for some high values of $k$ (even for $k=2$) is usually very hard, if possible, to achieve, and would be immensely useful (all the results obtained in \cite{A2} are based on just establishing the local transitivity which implies dynamical $k$-transitivity only for $k=1$).
 In this paper, we would like to introduce a notion of {\em weak transitivity} which turns out to be sufficient for our purposes but it is also interesting independently.

 \begin{defn} A subgroup $\Gamma \leq \mathrm{Diff}_{+}(I)$ is called {\em weakly $k$-transitive} if for all $g\in \Gamma $, for all $k$ points $p_1, \dots , p_k\in (0,1)$ with $p_1 < \dots < p_k$, and for all $\epsilon > 0$, there exist $\gamma \in \Gamma $ such that $g(\gamma (p_i))\in (\gamma (p_{i-1}), \gamma (p_{i+1}))$, for all $i\in \{1, \dots , k\}$ and $\gamma (p_k) < \epsilon $ where we assume $p_0 = 0, p_{k+1} = 1$.
 We say $\Gamma $ is {\em weakly transitive} if it is weakly $k$-transitive for all $k\geq 1$. \end{defn}